 - If you’re paying more for borrowing than the interest you’re earning on your savings you may decide it’s sensible to use some of your savings to pay off your debts.
 However, you need to keep an emergency fund and be mindful that you may not be able to borrow the money again.

 Different methods of borrowing suit different situations.
 If your circumstances change or you’re no longer borrowing at a competitive rate, you could consider switching to a cheaper option.

-There are also debt consolidation schemes which are advertised on TV and in newspapers.
+- With a plan.
+There are also debt consolidation plans which are advertised on TV and in newspapers.
 But be very wary of these as the new loans they offer are usually secured against your home so you could lose your home if you’re unable to keep up the repayments.
-Also, this type of borrowing often comes with stringent penalties if you’re late with payments, go into arrears or want to pay off the loan early
+Also, this type of borrowing often comes with stringent penalties if you’re late with payments, go into arrears or want to pay off the loan early.

 - Your credit history.
 If it’s poor, lenders may be unwilling to lend to you.